 Global mean surface air temperatures over land and oceans have increased over the last 100 years.
-Temperature measurements in the oceans show a continuing increase in the heat content of the oceans.
+The temperature measurements in the oceans show a continuing increase in the heat content of the oceans.
 Analyses based on measurements of the Earth's radiative budget suggest a small positive energy imbalance that serves to increase the global heat content of the Earth system.
 Observations from satellites and in situ measurements show a trend of significant reductions in the mass balance of most land ice masses and in Arctic sea ice.
-The oceans' uptake of CO_2 is having a significant effect on the chemistry of sea water.
-Paleoclimatic reconstructions have helped place ongoing climate change in the perspective of natural climate variability. {1.2.3; Figure 1.3} Observations of CO2 concentrations, globally averaged temperature and sea level rise are generally well within the range of the extent of the earlier IPCC projections.
-The recently observed increases in CH4 and N2O concentrations are smaller than those assumed in the scenarios in the previous assessments.
+The ocean's uptake of carbon dioxide is having a significant effect on the chemistry of sea water.
+Paleoclimatic reconstructions have helped place ongoing climate change in the perspective of natural climate variability.
+[1.2.3; Figure 1.3]

+Observations of carbon dioxide (CO2) concentrations, globally-averaged temperature and sea level rise are generally well within the range of the extent of the earlier IPCC projections.
+The recently observed increases in methane (CH4) and nitrous oxide (N2O) concentrations are smaller than those assumed in the scenarios in the previous assessments.
 Each IPCC assessment has used new projections of future climate change that have become more detailed as the models have become more advanced.
-Similarly, the scenarios used in the IPCC assessments have themselves changed over time to reflect the state of knowledge.
-The range of climate projections from model results provided and assessed in the first IPCC assessment in 1990 to those in the 2007 AR4 provides an opportunity to compare the projections with the actually observed changes, thereby examining the deviations of the projections from the observations over time. {1.3.1, 1.3.2, 1.3.4; Figures 1.4, 1.5, 1.6, 1.7, 1.10}
+Similarly, the scenarios themselves used in the IPCC assessments have changed over time to reflect the state of knowledge.
+The range of climate projections from model results provided and assessed in the first IPCC assessment in 1990 to those in the 2007 AR4 provides an opportunity to compare the projections with the actually observed changes, thereby examining the deviations of the projections from the observations over time.
+[1.3.1, 1.3.2, 1.3.4, Figure 1.4, Figure 1.5, Figure 1.6, Figure 1.7, Figure 1.10]

 Climate change, whether driven by natural or human forcing, can lead to changes in the likelihood of the occurrence or strength of extreme weather and climate events or both.
 Since the AR4, the observational basis has increased substantially, so that some extremes are now examined over most land areas.
-Furthermore, more models with higher resolution and a greater number of regional models have been used in the simulations and projections of extremes. {1.3.3; Figure 1.9}
+Furthermore, more models with higher resolution and more regional models have been used in the simulations and projections of extremes.
+[1.3.3, Figure 1.9]